-slack space (file slack space)
+What is slack space (file slack space)?

-When a file is deleted, the operating system doesn't erase the file, it simply makes the sector the file occupied available for reallocation.
-Should a new file that is only 200 bytes be allocated to the original sector, the sector's slack space will now contain 200 bytes of leftover data from the first file in addition to the original 112 bytes of extra space.
-That leftover data, which is called latent data or ambient data, can provide investigators with clues as to prior uses of the computer in question as well as leads for further inquiries.
-In 2016, for example, the Federal Bureau of Investigation (FBI) revealed that it had reviewed millions of e-mail fragments that resided in the slack space of former Secretary of State Hillary Clinton’s personal servers in order to determine whether or not the servers have improperly stored or transmitted classified information.
+So, say a suspect deletes a 200-byte file.
+Should a new file that is, as an example, also 200 bytes be allocated to the original sector, the sector's slack space will now contain 200 bytes of data from the deleted file in addition to 112 bytes of the original extra space.
+The leftover data, which is called latent data, residual data or ambient data, can provide investigators with clues as to prior uses and users of the computer.
+It can also reveal who created and deleted the file, as well as provide new leads for inquiries about the computer and its users.